Ayofase/Predict-Customer-Churn/README.md

 # Analyzing Customer Churn in a Telecom Company: Insights with a Focus on Streaming Service Subscribers

+## Project Overview

+This project analyzes customer churn in a telecom company using the Telco Customer Churn dataset from Kaggle.
+The goal is to identify key churn drivers and develop data-driven recommendations for improving customer retention, with a particular emphasis on streaming service subscribers.
+The analysis involves data cleaning, exploratory data analysis (EDA), and visualization using R and an interactive dashboard using Tableau.
+A key finding is that Fiber optic customers experience significantly higher churn rates despite it being ideal for streaming, warranting further investigation.

 ### Project Goal
 Analyze customer behavior and service usage to understand churn drivers and develop data-driven recommendations for improving customer retention, with a focus on streaming service subscribers.